puppetlabs/jenkins-pipeline-puppet-enterprise-plugin/README.md

     - /hiera/lookup?path=%{environment}&key=%{key}
 ```

+#### Hiera HTTP authentication

+If Jenkins' Global Security is configured to allow unauthenticated read-only
+access, the 'use_auth', 'auth_pass', and 'auth_user' parameters are
+unnecessary.
+Otherwise, create a local Jenkins user that has permissions to
+view the Hiera Data Lookup page and use that user's credentials for the
+hiera.yaml configuration.

-To set values from the Jenkins Pipeline script:
+To set Hiera values from the Jenkins Pipeline script:

 ```
 node {